malcprentice/malcprentice.github.io/0-source/Schedules - Syllabus for EITC.md

 Paragraph A     		    |10%    |Given in class
 Paragraph B   			  	|10%    |Given in class
 Paragraph C                 |10%    |Given in class
-IntroConclusion paragraphs  |10%    |Given in class Drafting Process            |10%    |Given in class Participation               |10%    |[[Study Skills - make a participation plan]] Mini presentations          |10%    |Given in class///Number depends on class size///Might change if we stay online
+Intro/Conclusion paragraphs |10%    |Given in class
+Drafting Process            |10%    |Given in class Participation               |10%    |[[Study Skills - make a participation plan]] Mini presentations          |10%    |Given in class///Number depends on class size///Might change if we stay online